Cananito/Cananito.github.io/_generator/content/books.md

 Finished: 2020/Feb/09
 Rating: 2.5/5

-Went expecting to learn and be educated, but since the format of the book was a letter to the author's son it it didn't lend itself for that.
+Went expecting to learn and be educated, but since the format of the book was a letter to the author's son it it didn't lend itself to that.
 I also found myself disagreeing more often than not.

 ### 2019